Requirements for deploying and using Dynamics 365 Remote Assist

 - For optimal peer-to-peer HD-quality video calling with resolution of HD 1080p, 4-5 Mbps up/down is required.
 In some circumstances, such as using the first gen HoloLens, even 4-5 Mbps up/down does not guarantee 1080p video calling at full quality.

 URLs and ports

-The list below contains the minimum URL end points and TCP/UDP ports utilized by Dynamics 365 Remote Assist.
+Review the minimum URL end points and TCP/UDP ports utilized by Dynamics 365 Remote Assist.
 All must be reachable from the Dynamics 365 Remote Assist app.
-If you have specialized needs and/or scale, see the Teams comprehensive list for specifics.
+If you have specialized needs and/or scale, see the Teams comprehensive list.

 US Government Community Cloud (GCC) environments require additional URLs to be added to the allowlist.
 For more information, see the following topics:

 |Teams||- *.registrar.skype.com - *.teams.microsoft.com||UDP: 3478, 3479, 3480, 3481|